heapwolf/Porter/README.md

 `host` String - An IP address of the host server that will accept the requests.<br/>
 `headers` Object - An object literal of HTTP request headers that will be attached to each request.<br/>
 `protocol` String - The protocol to be used for all requests, ie 'http', 'https'.<br/>
+`lib` Object - If you want to use a more full featured, cross-browser friendly ajax library.<br/>

 And here is the above code in use...